Andrew-Jones657/andrew-jones657.github.io/Missouri_Redistricting_2022.md

 <h3> What does the Future hold? </h3> <br>

-<p> It is not easy to predict future apportionment changes from so far out in time, though according to the Brennan Center and the American Redistricting Project, Missouri appears to be on course to hold steady and maintain its eight congressional districts.
-How the congressional districts change is difficult to discern, as it will be highly dependent on political control of state government in the next decade. </p> <br>
+<p> It is not easy to predict future apportionment changes so far out in time, though according to the <a href="https://www.brennancenter.org/our-work/analysis-opinion/how-congressional-maps-could-change-2030"> Brennan Center </a> and the <a href="https://thearp.org/blog/apportionment/2030-asof121923/"> American Redistricting Project</a>, Missouri appears to be on course to hold steady and maintain its eight congressional districts.
+How redistricting will shape out is difficult to discern, as it will be highly dependent on political control of state government in the next decade. </p> <br>

 <p> This article is still under construction.
 I may also periodically come back and update it with further mapping enhancements. </p> <br> <br>

-<h3> Additional Resources </h3>
+<h3> Additional Resources and References </h3>

 <p> <a href="https://i.imgur.com/3u5ebKr.jpg" class="center"> Missouri's Congressional Districts from 2001 - 2012 </a> </p> <br>